Nat-thapas/CE-Boostup-XII-Frontend/README.md

 ## Configurations

 ### .env
-The .env file for development is loaded by vite, refer to vite's documentation on how they're loaded.
+The .env file for development is loaded by Vite, refer to [Vite's documentation](https://vite.dev/guide/env-and-mode) on how they're loaded.
 The .env file for deployment must be named `.env.production` to be loaded correctly.

 key : description (type)
   - ORIGIN : The origin URL for the application, this is used by SvelteKit for CSRF prevention (string)